adpena/teadata-mcp/README.md

 4. If the import still fails, run `python -m pip show modelcontextprotocol` to inspect where the package was installed and confirm that location appears on `sys.path` when launching the server.

+## Deploying the server to Render

+The reference implementation runs over stdin/stdout transport only.
+Remote hosting platforms such as Render do not expose an interactive standard I/O stream to inbound clients, so the binary built from `python -m teadata_mcp` cannot be deployed directly as a Render service.
+The existing entry point initialises :class:`modelcontextprotocol.adapters.stdio.StdioServerTransport` and blocks waiting for traffic on the local file descriptors instead of opening a network listener.
+To serve MCP traffic over the public internet you must supply an alternate transport layer (for example a small ASGI or WebSocket bridge) that translates between Render's HTTP load balancer and the MCP protocol primitives before calling ``teadata_mcp.server.build_app``.

+If you add such a network-aware adapter, Render's "Web Service" product is the closest fit.
+The "Starter" tier is the lowest priced always-on option at the time of writing, and you can either

+* deploy from this repository directly with Render's native build system (set **Start Command** to the module that launches your network adapter), or
+* push a Dockerfile that installs the project and launches the same command.

+Render's free tier spins services down after periods of inactivity and is not suited for MCP clients that expect a persistent connection.
+If you only need the tools for personal experimentation, running the stdio server locally and connecting via the ChatGPT for Developers desktop app remains the most cost effective workflow.